darkrenaissance/darkfi/doc/src/tutorial.md

 # DarkFi User Tutorial

 Welcome to the dark renaissance.
-This tutorial will teach you how to install darkfi on your system, and how to use the testnet to send and receive anonymous tokens.
+This tutorial will teach you how to install darkfi on your system, and how to use the demo to send and receive anonymous tokens.

 ## Download